GSTVMTKI/GSTVMTKI/README.md

 🔐 **Cybersecurity Enthusiast | Developer | Automator**

 Hey there!
 I'm a passionate cybersecurity professional and a constantly evolving developer.

-My goal?
-To not only secure digital environments but also make them more efficient.
-Whether it’s automating repetitive tasks or building solutions that streamline workflows, I’m always looking for creative ways to make life easier for both myself and my team.
+My goal: Secure digital environments and also make them more efficient.
+I’m always looking for creative ways to make life easier for both myself and my team.

 ### What I’m up to: